kyma-project/kyma/docs/migration-guide-1.25-2.0.md

 kubectl get apirules -A -o=json | jq '.items[]|select(any( .spec.rules[].accessStrategies[]; .handler=="jwt"))|.metadata'
 ```

-2. Go through the list and in each of the API Rules change the value of the **jwks_url** paramater to the relevant URL of your custom identity provider.
+2. Go through the list and in each of the API Rules change the value of the **jwks_url** parameter to the relevant URL of your custom identity provider.
 Run:

 ```bash
 kubectl edit {RESOURCE} n-{NAMESPACE}